crsvitor/barcode_generator/docs/set_up_environment.md

-# Setting up environment
+# Set up environment

 Before properly starting the project, it is important to setup the environment.

 ## Installing python
 First things first, to install python and manage different versions of it, it was used pyenv.

 ## Creating repository